Revised SCLP-simplex Algorithm with Application to Large-Scale Fluid Processing Networks: Introduction

+Despite the advantages of the SCLP-simplex of \cite{weiss:08} it has so far only been implemented by the author as a trial pilot aimed to verify the algorithm on very small examples.
+While it received many citations referring to the theoretical results, it has never been used in practice.

-Our conclusion in this paper is that on top of these inherent features of the two approaches, the simplex-type algorithm often outperforms the discretized method, both in computation time as well as solution quality.
-We demonstrate for some large problems that the discrete method fails to complete the calculation with reasonable accuracy, while the simplex-type algorithm solves these problems in a reasonable time, with perfect accuracy.
+Our contribution in this paper is a revised SCLP-simplex, that is taking advantage of several computational techniques, and is the first stable and efficient implementation of the algorithm.
+As a result, the revised SCLP-simplex often outperforms the discretized method, both in computation time as well as solution quality: for some large problems the discretization method fails to complete the calculation with reasonable accuracy, while SCLP-simplex solves these problems in a reasonable time, with perfect accuracy.

-The rest of this paper is structured as follows: In Section \ref{sec.applications} we describe two types of problems used for this study.
-Section \ref{sec.background} describes the structure of optimal solutions and Section \ref{sec.algorithm} briefly describes the algorithm.
-Section \ref{sec.implementation} discusses details of the implementation followed by a computational study in Section \ref{sec.results}.
-We add a discussion of broad impact of our algorithm.
+The rest of this paper is structured as follows: Section \ref{sec.background} provides the structure of optimal solutions and briefly describes the SCLP-simplex algorithm.
+Section \ref{sec.implementation} discusses details of our revised implementation.
+Section \ref{sec.setup} describes the potential applications and sets the experimental setup, followed by a computational study in Section \ref{sec.results}.
+Section \ref{sec.impact} summarizes the work and discusses future directions.